Create Azure resource group

 --no-ssh-key

-In case you get an error when creating cluster, Version x.xx.x is not supported in this region.
+In case you get an error when creating cluster, Version x.xx.x is not supported in this region

-, run the following to get the supported kubernetes version
+run the following to

 az aks get-versions --location $REGION -o table